 After playing around with a few concepts and taking some lessons learned from our LS kits I decided on a design which mounts directly to the frame rails and utlizes the 350z transmission mount.

 The first mount went out to one of the beta testers, the Z Car Garage of San Jose.
 While putting together the standard beta kits we chatted about getting a 6 spd in their TC24 vehicle for 2017 JCCS.
 This was an excited opportunity and I was happy to help with the build.
 Due to the DOHC head the engine actually leans the opposite direction of the standard L series so we put together a custom plate for Rob, the timeline was tight but we made it happen.
 When the kit arrived they were ready to rock and roll...everything bolted up smooth and they got teh transmission in the car quickly.
 With some long hours they finished all the other modifications and made it to JCCS to became the first 6spd L series car to hit the streets!!
 These guys are great to work with and I really value there feedback.
+(Keep reading to see how this design has been updated for the initial production run!)

 With the exicting news of the ZCG vehicle hitting the streets attention was turned back to the shop installation and supporting the other beta testers as required.
 With mockup complete and the transmission mount finished the engine was pulled back out for final kit installation.
 The block was cleaned up a bit and given a fresh coat of paint to match the shiney bits about to be installed.